 The College Bookstore will be open one hour before and after each ceremony for your shopping pleasure.

 GradImages provides the photography services at the Commencement ceremony.
 Proofs will be available online or through the mail.
 There is no obligation to buy.
 Graduates are required to complete a readers card prior to the Commencement ceremony.
 These cards are used by the company to send proofs.

-If you have a disability and require an accommodation in order to fully participate in an upcoming event, please contact Mary Jeanne Taylor at email@example.com and (802) 728-1607.
+If you have a disability and require an accommodation in order to fully participate in an upcoming event, please contact Nate Ball at firstname.lastname@example.org and (802) 728-1607.
 Requests should be made as soon as possible but at least two weeks prior to the scheduled event if at all possible.
 You may be contacted by someone from our staff to discuss your specific needs and to request any supporting information that may be needed.